Updated: May 25, 2021 2:47 p.m. EDT

 NOTE: The information related to coronavirus is changing frequently.
 We’re updating this page as often as possible.

-The novel coronavirus, which causes COVID-19, has had an impact on the health and well-being of people all over the globe.
-To slow the spread of COVID-19, the disease caused by the virus, billions of people have practiced social distancing and self-quarantining, and many countries as well as U.S. states temporarily closed all but essential businesses.
+The novel coronavirus that emerged in December 2019 has had a big impact on the health and well-being of people all over the globe.
+To slow the spread of COVID-19, the disease caused by the virus, billions of people spent more than a year social distancing and self-quarantining, and many countries temporarily closed all but essential businesses.

 The speedy rollout of vaccines is paving the way for things to get back to normal.
-However, the short-term economic toll of coronavirus is more obvious than its expected long-term financial impact.
-Millions of Americans—including many public-school educators—are grappling with loss of household income, paying bills, buying essentials and other money matters.
+However, the short-term economic toll of the coronavirus is more obvious than its expected long-term financial impact.
+Millions of Americans—including many public-school employees—have been grappling with loss of household income, paying bills, buying essentials and other important money matters.

-Measures have been taken to relieve the financial burden many are now facing.
-As always, NEA Member Benefits is committed to helping members with their personal finances—to help you have what you need to make smart financial decisions and remain in the profession you love.
+Over the past year, measures have been taken to relieve the financial burden many people are facing as a result.
+As always, NEA Member Benefits is committed to helping NEA members with their personal finances—to help you have what you need to make smart financial decisions and remain in the profession you love.

 You can click these links to go directly to the sections you’re interested in: